open-compass/MiroFlow/docs/mkdocs/docs/prerequisite.md

 ## Execution Traces

 !!! info "Complete Execution Traces"
     We have released our complete execution traces for the `gaia-validation` dataset on Hugging Face.
-This comprehensive collection includes a full run of 165 tasks with an overall accuracy of 73.94%.
+This comprehensive collection includes a full run of 165 tasks with detailed reasoning traces.

 You can download them using the following command: